Wai Chee Dimock

-Wai Chee Dimock (born October 29, 1953) is an academic who writes about public health, climate change, and indigenous communities, focusing on the relationship between humans and nonhumans.
-She is a professor at Yale University, and a researcher and writer at the Harvard University Center for the Environment.
-Her essays have appeared in Artforum, The Hill, Los Angeles Review of Books, Chronicle of Higher Education, New York Times, New Yorker, and Scientific American.
+Wai Chee Dimock (born October 29, 1953) writes about public health, climate change, and Indigenous communities, focusing on the symbiosis between humans and nonhumans, from microbes to machines to canines.
+William Lampson Professor Emeritus of American studies and English at Yale University, her writing has appeared in Artforum, The Hill, Los Angeles Review of Books, The Chronicle of Higher Education, The New York Times, The New Yorker, and Scientific American.

-Dimock was a consultant for "Invitation to World Literature," a 13-part series produced by WGBH, aired on PBS in 2010.
-Her lecture course, "Hemingway, Faulkner, Fitzgerald," is available through Open Yale Courses.
+Dimock was a consultant for Invitation to World Literature, a 13-part series produced by WGBH, which aired on PBS in 2010.
+Her lecture course, "Hemingway, Faulkner, Fitzgerald", was recorded for Open Yale Courses.
+Her substack "Dog Stories" features offbeat meditations on dogs in life and literature.

-She graduated from Harvard College in 1976 and Yale University in 1982.
+She grew up in Hong Kong, graduated from Harvard College in 1976 and Yale University in 1982.